Introduction

 Each form includes the:

-• Name of the form which you can click to edit the form.
+- Name of the form - select to edit the form.

-• Number of submissions which you can click to see more information about each submission including the date, profile, and any related invoices.
+- Number of submissions - select to see more information about each submission, including the date, profile, and any related invoices.

-• Type of form which includes Join, Donation, Renewal, Prospect, or General.
+- Type of form - includes Join, Donation, Renewal, Prospect, or General.

-• Form ID number which is a generated ID to identify the form in MC Trade's database.
+- Form ID number - a generated ID to identify the form in MC Trade's database.

-If you have a long list of forms, you can click on a column header to sort by that column, but also move between pages which is at the very bottom.
+If there is a long list of forms, select a column header to sort by that column, and the option to move between pages at the very bottom.

 Adding a Join Form